-Body of boy dragged into river by Crocodile found in K'taka
+Body Of Boy Dragged Into River By Crocodile Found In K'taka

-Uttara Kannada (Karnataka), Oct 26 (IANS) The body of the 15-year boy who was dragged inside Karnataka's Kali river by a crocodile has been found on Tuesday by the authorities.
+Uttara Kannada: The body of the 15-year boy who was dragged inside Karnataka's Kali river by a crocodile has been found on Tuesday by the authorities.

 The body was found in the river while search operation was on.
 More than 50 persons were involved in search operations to find the body.